Infinite-dimensional statistical manifolds based on a balanced chart: Information geometry

 where $g(P)^{k,l}$ is the $(k,l)$ element of the inverse of the matrix $g(P)$, $\partial_i$ and $\partial_j$ act on the first argument of $\cdal$, and $\partial_l$ acts on the second argument.

-The covariant derivatives $\nabla^\alpha$ and $\nabla^{-\alpha}$ are {\em dual} in the sense that, for appropriately smooth vector fields $\bfU,\bfV$ and $\bfW$,
+The covariant derivatives $\nabla^\alpha$ and $\nabla^{-\alpha}$ are \emph{dual} in the sense that, for appropriately smooth vector fields $\bfU,\bfV$ and $\bfW$,

-Each $\alpha$-covariant derivative defines a notion of {\em parallel transport} on the tangent bundle.
-Equation (\ref{eq:expcodu}) shows that, if two tangent vectors at base point $P$ are parallel transported along a differentiable curve, one according to $\nabla^\alpha$ and the other according to $\nabla^{-\alpha}$, then their Fisher dot product remains constant.
-The $\alpha$-covariant derivatives thus generalise the Levi-Civita covariant derivative of Riemannian geometry, which corresponds to the special case $\alpha=0$.
-The case $\alpha=-1$, in which $\cdal$ is the {\em Kullback-Leibler divergence}, is particularly important in many applications since it is related to Shannon information and Boltzmann-Gibbs entropy.
+Each $\alpha$-covariant derivative defines a notion of \emph{parallel transport} on the tangent bundle.
+Equation (\ref{eqexpcodu}) shows that, if two tangent vectors at base point $P$ are parallel transported along a differentiable curve, one according to $\nabla^\alpha$ and the other according to $\nabla^{-\alpha}$, then their Fisher dot product remains constant.
+The $\alpha$-covariant derivatives thus generalise the Levi--Civita covariant derivative of Riemannian geometry, which corresponds to the special case $\alpha=0$.

-Information geometry is the study of such differentiable structures on sets of probability measures, and has a history going back to the work of Rao \cite{rao1}.
+Information geometry is the study of such structures, and has a history going back to the work of Rao \cite{rao1}.
 It derives its importance from the fundamental role played by the Fisher information in estimation theory.
-An example application in statistics is to decompose the error of a {\em second-order efficient estimator} into a term arising from the choice of the estimator and terms arising from the curvature of the parametric model from which the estimate must be selected.
-(See Chapter 4 in \cite{amar1}.)
+An example application in asymptotic statistics is to decompose the error of a \emph{second-order efficient estimator} into a term arising from the choice of the estimator and terms arising from the curvature of the parametric model from which the estimate is chosen.
+(See Chapter~4 in \cite{amar1}.)
+For more applications, from a variety of fields, the reader is referred to~\cite{niba1}.